xiph/flac/man/flac.md

 	i.e. the FIELD must contain only legal characters, terminated by an 'equals' sign.
 Make sure to quote the content if necessary.
 This option may appear more than once to add several Vorbis comments.
- 	NOTE: all tags will be added to all encoded files.
-Upon re-encoding,
+	NOTE 1: All tags will be added to all encoded files.
-	all existing tags will be lost, not only those set with -T / \--tag.
+	NOTE 2: Upon re-encoding a file with one or more -T or \--tag options, all tags in the input file will be ignored, not only those set with -T / \--tag.

 **\--tag-from-file**="*FIELD=FILENAME*"
 :	Like \--tag, except FILENAME is a file whose contents will be read